lunarc/lunarc_docs/docs/batch_system.md

 ## Modules and environment variables

-Loaded modules and environment are not always exported properly to your interactive session.
-Once placed in the interactive session, we recommend users to reload **all** the modules they require.
-That is despite the “modules list” command claiming they are still loaded.
+Loaded modules and environment variables are not always exported properly to your interactive session.
+Once placed in the interactive session, we recommend users

+* To remove all currently loaded modules by using **module purge** command
+* To reload **all** the modules they require

+That is despite the **modules list** command claiming they are still loaded.

 You also need to check whether environment variables still have the required values.
 If the software you are using has a set-up script, you